polymurph/MAX31865/README.md

 ```c
 max31865_init(..., fptr_t conversion_timer_deay_cb,...);
 ```
 **conversion_timer_deay_cb** is a function pointer to a callback for the conversion time delay function.
-The delay time is dependent on the choise of the common mode filter.
+The delay time is dependent on the choice of the common mode filter.
 The callback function must have a void type as parameter and void type as return parameter as shown here...
 ```c
 void conversion_time_delay_cb(void) {
   // 65.2 ms for 50Hz or 52 ms for 60Hz surpression